The College's wireless network provides a secure wireless connection to the Internet, and is available to all Monroe students, faculty, and staff.

 - Entering any unauthorized electrical or data storage room and tampering with ANY network equipment is prohibited.

 Students who violate the above stated policy will be subject to one or more of the following disciplinary actions:

-Replacement/repair costs for damage to College-owned property will be charged to the responsible students' accounts.
+- Replacement/repair costs for damage to College-owned property will be charged to the responsible students' account.

 Failure to comply with any of the above policies may result in termination of in-room and Campus network services, loss of computer use privileges, prosecution by the College based on the College's standards of disciplinary violations for students, standards of disciplinary procedures for faculty and staff, and/or judicial prosecution.

 The College reserves the right to terminate any in-room computer and/or wireless connection without notice should it be determined that said connection infringes on College security or inhibits or interferes with the use of the College's network by others.